A few years ago, I was trying to learn SEO.

 - Publish content

-- Be prepared to build links to the page in question – some pages rank on page one, others don’t initially.
+- Be prepared to build links to the page in question – some pages rank on page one, and others don’t initially.

 Utilize this method alongside good content, links, and some patience and you should rank for some tough terms and win some very nice referral traffic to your site.